 The first year is devoted exclusively to research with the faculty of the Vincent Center for Reproductive Biology (VCRB) to learn the basic research skills required to address important issues in reproductive biology.
 The breadth of investigation available in the VCRB will cover all facets of reproduction and reproductive endocrinology, the utilization of in vitro and in vivo models, and the practice of a full range of molecular techniques.
 Notably, fellows are given the opportunity to design, implement, and critically review basic research projects with the potential for relevant clinical applications.
 In addition, graduate level courses related to basic or clinical research will be completed.

-During the second year of the MGH REI Fellowship, the fellow will continue research projects initiated in Year 1, but now will focus on clinical activities.
+During the second year of the Mass General REI Fellowship, the fellow will continue research projects initiated in Year 1, but now will focus on clinical activities.
 The fellow will learn to evaluate and treat medical problems including infertility, polycystic ovarian syndrome, hirsutism, premature ovarian failure, endometriosis, dysfunctional uterine bleeding, and issues related to menopause.
 The fellow will participate daily in the MGH Fertility Center, learning the skills of assisted reproduction including transvaginal ultrasonography, gonadotropin management, and oocyte retrieval as well as intrauterine insemination, embryo transfer, office hysteroscopy and sonohysterogram.

 The fellow will observe in the Embryology Laboratory as well, learning gamete biology and handling, including exposure to micromanipulation.
 The fellow will attend several weekly clinical conferences

-During the third year of the MGH REI Fellowship, the fellow will continue ongoing basic and clinical research projects as well as the bimonthly-supervised REI continuity clinic and all important REI inpatient consults.
+During the third year of the Mass General REI Fellowship, the fellow will continue ongoing basic and clinical research projects as well as the bimonthly-supervised REI continuity clinic and all important REI inpatient consults.
 A major focus of Year 3 will be training in the surgical techniques critical to the specialty, principally endoscopic procedures including robotic surgery.
 Hands-on training is provided in the department's simulation center, where box trainers and laparoscopic simulators provide basic skills such as camera control, hand-eye coordination, tissue grasping, and suturing skills.
 The fellow will assist with surgical cases several days weekly.
 In addition, rotations each of approximately two months duration will be arranged in the related fields of pediatric endocrinology, medical and neuroendocrinology, male infertility, menopause, genetics and directed didactic teaching sessions in endocrine assays and reproductive pathology.
 While on each subspecialty rotation, the fellow will participate in relevant conferences, rounds, and clinics.

 The third year fellow is expected to assume a leadership role within the program and facilitate communication between the fellows and the rest of the team.
 Administrative responsibilities include coordinating the call schedule, M&M Grand Rounds, and updating the shared Fellow's Drive (network drive) with important dates, call schedules, clinic schedules and any other educational or clinical items that are appropriate.
 During candidate interviews, the third year fellow is responsible for coordinating the presentation, tour and other fellow activities for the day.
 Our goal is to evolve the third year fellow as a junior faculty member of academic practice with progressive responsibility clinically and administratively throughout the three year fellowship culminating in third year.

-The MGH Fertility Center is located on the 10th floor of the Yawkey Center for Outpatient Care, New England's largest ambulatory care center.
+The MGH Fertility Center is located on the tenth floor of the Yawkey Center for Outpatient Care, New England's largest ambulatory care center.
 The building includes state-of-the art facilities to house the entire Reproductive Medicine and IVF Unit.
 The Reproductive Medicine and IVF Division provides fertility services in an environment that was specially designed to ensure couples the most modern technology and the utmost in comfort, convenience and confidentiality.
 It encompasses 10,254 square feet with a state-of-the-art embryology laboratory, private offices for physicians and dedicated workspace for nursing staff.
 It also features fully equipped procedure and recovery rooms that offers couples greater intimacy and privacy.
 The space promotes continuity of care and supports our goal of delivering individualized patient care.

-Collaborating with us in the delivery of care are Mass General anesthesiologists who attend all IVF procedures and Dr. Cori Tanrikut, a Mass General urologist who specializes in male factor infertility.
+Collaborating with us in the delivery of care are Mass General anesthesiologists who attend all IVF procedures and Cori Tanrikut, MD, a Mass General urologist who specializes in male factor infertility.
 She provides reproductive urology expertise to the division as a full-time REI faculty member and trains fellows in male infertility including the third year fellow during a two-month rotation.

 Vincent Center for Reproductive Biology